thanhlt-1007/stimulus/HANDBOX.md

 </div>
 ```

 Identifiers serve as the link between elements and controllers.
-In this case, the identifier hello tells
+In this case, the identifier `hello` tells Stimulus to create an instance of the controller class in `hello_controller.js`.
+You can learn more about how automatic controller loading wworks in the [Installation Guide](https://stimulus.hotwired.dev/handbook/installing).

+### e.
+Is This Thing On?

 ## <u>3.
 Building Something Real</u>